A Motion Picture Paradise! A History of Florida’s Film and Television Industry

 to the American film and television industries over the past one hundred years.
 Starting with the first film pioneers in Jacksonville during the 1900s and 1910s to South Florida’s television boom during the 2000s and 2010s, Florida has inspired countless exciting stories captured by the camera.

 This presentation is free as part of Free First Saturday; no reservation needed to attend.
+Seating is limited to 250 guests on a first-come, first-served basis.

 About the speaker: